 All Private Sales made on the Sale Day must be booked through the Auctioneers.

-No lots will be allowed to leave the Showground until a Pass has been obtained from the Sales Office.
+No lots will be allowed to leave the Sale site until a Pass has been obtained from the Sales Office.
 In the event of lot labels missing from lots these animals will not be allowed to leave until identified to the satisfaction of the Auctioneer's Representative.

 Ridden lots will show their paces and ability in the trial areas.
 It is hoped that all vendors will make full use of the trial areas and jumps to show their horses to the best advantage.
 Trial rides for any prospective purchaser may be offered at the vendor’s discretion, on the understanding that all risk and responsibility for any incidents or accident are at the risk of the trial rider and not with the vendor, vendor's agent or the Auctioneers.